opendistro/for-elasticsearch-docs/docs/ppl/commands.md

 | Amber  | 32
 | Hattie | 36

-*Example 3*: Get first N results with a while condition
+*Example 3*: Get the first N results that match a while condition

 To get the first 3 results from all accounts with age less than 30: